Alliance Alive HD Remastered

 Race is a big component in the world.
 Beastfolk, Daemons, and humans all fight each other and maintain prejudices notions that most believe and never question.
-But Alliance Allive HD Remastered teaches that through discovery, they can see similarities in their fellow neighbors regardless of their race, skin, or influence.
-Players can take away an important perception that you’ll never know who, or what, people are until you look for yourself.
+But, Alliance Allive HD Remastered teaches that through discovery, they’ll find similarities in their fellow neighbors regardless of their race, skin, or influence.
+Players will take away an important truth that you’ll never know who, or what, people are until you look for yourself.

-Everyone knows when you invest in an RPG, you must pay close attention to details such as story, plot devices, stats, order of battle, and item management.
-No running through levels and hacking things up here.
-Role-playing is all about strategizing while sitting through fight after fight after fight, enduring lots of grinding to increase your numbers.
+Everyone knows when you invest in an RPG, how much attention must be paid to details such as story, plot devices, stats, order of battle, and item management.
+Sorry, Kratos, no hacking through levels or slashing here.
+Role-playing is all about strategizing the best charactes and finding the optimal equipment, while sitting through fight after fight, enduring lots of grinding to increase your numbers.

 To me, a few phases occur, one right after the other, that players go through in role-playing games.

-- The beginning.
+- Beginning.
 It lasts until the story gets serious.
-But, you don’t have to worry about knowing how to beat an RPG.
-Just fight, level up, get to know the skills, maybe dabble in equipment, and if you’re bold, item creation.
-You know, the fun stuff.
+But, players don’t have to worry about knowing how to beat an RPG.
+Just fight, level up, get to know the skills, maybe dabble in equipment, and possibly item creation.
+Fun stuff!

-- The grind.
-The enemies get harder.
+- Training wheels come off.
+Enemies get harder.
 Elemental vulnerabilities and specific weaknesses start becoming important.
 If you aimlessly use skill tree points, or refuse using buffs or debuffs, you’ll slowly grow weaker while the enemies grow stronger.

-- The halfway.
+- Halfway.
 At this point, a big boss comes and wrecks your progression, possibly your day.
-For Final Fantasy X, that’s the first time you fight Seymour; for Golden Sun, it is the manticore in the desert.
-For Alliance Alive HD Remastered, it is Grossa.
-The particulars of the game become unavoidable.
-If you fall into the trap of making all your characters glass cannons, you’re in for a rude awakening.
-Every boss from here on in will be painfully difficult, and you’ll wish you gave your growth a little consideration.
-This part gets everyone, and often requires some grinding.
+In Final Fantasy X, the first Seymour encounter marks a transition, the Golden Sun manticore battle in the desert is another example, and for Alliance Alive, it is Grossa.
+Particulars of the game become unavoidable.
+If you fall into the trap of making all characters glass cannons, there’s big trouble.
+Every boss is painfully difficult, and you’ll wish you gave your growth a little consideration.
+Often requires grinding.
 The phase ends at the normal end of the game.
-However it’s not the last phase.
+However it’s not the last.

 - Godmode.
-As you get to the end, players get a chance to go back and do side-quests, gather special items, enter secret dungeons.
+Near the end, players get a chance to go back and do side-quests, gather special items, enter secret dungeons.
 All the rewards and experience earned turns you into a beast.
 The real challenge of the game arises for completionists.
 By the time you get back to the story, it’s a joke.